 Kakuro: Their user interface is kind of crappy (they'll sell

-list of possibilities can be useful to beginners.
-(The assistant at
+the list of possibilities can be useful to beginners.
+(The

-as Puzzle Loop (well except there aren't any at Indigo).
-The puzzles
+caveats as Puzzle Loop (well except there aren't any at Indigo).

 "But what about sudoku, ab, or are you too cool for that?"
 No,